Barrie School

 Barrie School is a progressive independent school for students age 3 months through Grade 12 located in an unincorporated area of Montgomery County, Maryland, outside Washington, D.C.
 The school is within the Glenmont census designated place, has a Silver Spring postal address, and is in close proximity to Layhill.
 Barrie School is a nonprofit school with 501(c)(3) status.

 Barrie School has three divisions located on the same campus.
 The Lower School, which serves children from age 3 months through fifth grade, is Montessori-based.
-The Middle and Upper School uses a project-based and experiential learning curriculum.
+Barrie School protects students from in-class screen use until 4th grade.
+This contrasts with the local Montgomery County Public Schools, which introduce personal screens in kindergarten.
+Barrie School's Middle and Upper School uses a project-based and experiential learning curriculum.
 The campus has several buildings, a pool, and two ponds.
 Barrie School's equestrian program closed in 2020 due to the COVID-19 pandemic, and the horses and ponies were re-homed.